everywherejacobkim/delivery-page/README.md

 ## Project Overview

-This project involved recreating a given single-page UI design using a preferred tech stack below.
+This project involved creating a given single-page UI design using a preferred tech stack below.

 - Used React to break down the UI into reusable components.
 - Created reusable components for better maintainability and consistency.